Mobile phones: how to work out when children are ready

 - managing costs by keeping track of call, text and data usage

-- keeping the phone charged and safe and not losing it
+- keeping the phone charged and safe and not losing or damaging it

 - being safe and respectful in calls, texts and social media posts.

 The best way to help your child with healthy and responsible mobile phone use is by being a role model.